Scdales/Arbicoin/README.md

 This project could be condensed a long way by making one script capable of talking to all the APIs, which is is planned for the future.

+## Understanding the output
+Currently, this program hasn't yet been connected to the trading accounts on any of the exchanges, however the basic functionality has been implemented.
+Running the program essentially runs a test on the order book data it receives assuming you are trading with 1 BTC.
+After the orderbook data has been collected from each site, the program will display a list of the volume of each cryptocurrency you would receive on each site respectively.
+The trade deal.
+The program then takes the highest amount, then iterates through the sell data on each site to see if that volume can be traded back at a profit.
+The second set of output lists what you would receive on each site when converting back to Bitcoin.

 ## Libraries

 XLWT is a python excel library used for logging purposes<br/>